 They've been through most everything together.
 When both were diagnosed with bad aortic valves, they wanted to heal together too.
 Penn gave them a less invasive option than open heart surgery: TAVR (Transcatheter Aortic Valve Replacement).
 It worked.
 65 years of marriage, and counting.

 Kevin was born with a bicuspid aortic valve.
 At 45 years old, his initial valve replacement that he received as a teenager wore out, and he started to experience shortness of breath.
-Kevin's cardiologist recommended he go see Robert Farivar, MD, at Penn Medicine.
+Kevin's cardiologist recommended he go see a cardiac surgeon at Penn Medicine.

 Rosetta never thought her symptoms could land her in the hospital, much less with a diagnosis of endocarditis — an infection in the heart.
 It was a close call.
 Her mitral and aortic valves were damaged beyond repair.